xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(gil)  Fix right-click crash on grid when no sequence is loaded.
+Fixes #317.
     -- bug(dkulp) Audio at non-full speed stops too early when only playing a range -- enh(dkulp) Add a "Minimal Grid" option for model group to specify just the area of the given models -- enh(dkulp) Add ability to have model sizes scaled separately for horizontal and vertical directions